-Where there is insufficient information for action by the Graduate Group Admissions Committee in time for the current admissions cycle, the ACR should be returned to the Graduate Division noting that application materials were insufficient.
+Where there is insufficient information for action by the Graduate Group Admissions Committee in time for the current admissions cycle, the Graduate Division is notified that application materials were insufficient.
 If the applicant would like to be considered for the subsequent Fall semester, a new application must be submitted along with the application fee.